vliz-be-opsci/py-sema/tests/commons/j2/fn-compliance/subyt.md

 Many mechanisms exist to perform semantic-uplifting, i.e. the common depiction of any automated means for the production of RDF triples.

-Generally these techniques are distributed in contiuus space with many dimensions and extreme boundaries:
+Generally these techniques are distributed across a continuum, in a solution space with many dimensions and extreme boundaries.
+This means they are:
 * custom made to handle one case, versus generic an reusable;
-* aimed for a developer audience, versus serving domain / object-model experts;
+* aimed for a developer audience, versus more intended to serve domain or object-model experts;
 * tied to a specific programming language, or open to independent implementations; and
 * requiring different levels of "RDF" awareness.